Climate Change Group Boycotts D.C. Voting Rights Event over 'Zionist' Participation

 The statement went on to state a number of false claims about Israel, including the claim that it occupies Gaza, which is run by the Hamas terrorist group.
 It also urged the voting rights group, the Declaration for American Democracy, to expel the Jewish pro-Israel groups.

 Zionism is the belief in the right of Jewish people to self-determination in the historic land of Israel.
 It is the founding idea of the State of Israel; to be anti-Zionist is to deny Israel’s right to exist.
-Given the fact that the State of Israel has been a refuge for millions of Jews in the aftermath of the Holocaust, including those fleeing new waves of persecution, to anti-Zionism is virtually synonymous with antisemitism, in effect if not also in intent — especially when Israel is signed out for criticism.
+Given the fact that the State of Israel has been a refuge for millions of Jews in the aftermath of the Holocaust, including those fleeing new waves of persecution, anti-Zionism is virtually synonymous with antisemitism, in effect if not also in intent — especially when Israel is signed out for criticism.

 There are Jewish groups on the left and on the right who support Israel, though left-wing groups are more critical lately.